IgorMishchuk/aws-demo-bot/readme.md

 At the moment, it has three functions:
 1. Send received text to Polly and have it converted to speech.
 [Speech function](https://github.com/IgorMishchuk/aws-demo-bot/tree/master/speech/);
-2. Calculate time difference between specific message and latest entry in DB [DynamoDB function](https://github.com/IgorMishchuk/aws-demo-bot/tree/master/dynamodb/);
+2. Calculate time difference between specific message and latest entry in DB.
+[DynamoDB function](https://github.com/IgorMishchuk/aws-demo-bot/tree/master/dynamodb/);
 3. Process text if none of the above features were requested.
 [Text function](https://github.com/IgorMishchuk/aws-demo-bot/tree/master/text/).

 Prerequisites
 -------------
 What you need for this to work:
 1. Telegram bot.
-Provided Bot API key will be used in BOT_API_KEY environmental variable [How to create Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
+Provided Bot API key will be used in BOT_API_KEY environmental variable.
+[How to create Telegram bot](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
 2. [AWS account](https://aws.amazon.com/).
 Free tier is OK, but make sure that your AWS usage stays in Free tier [limits](https://aws.amazon.com/free/).

 General overview